 As you can see in my photo of these twin Whitetail Fawns, their spots are fading.
-The spots on Whitetail Fawn fade at around three to four months old.
+The spots on Whitetail Fawn furs fade at around three to four months old.

 Fawns With Fading Spots